Breaking New Ground and Glass Ceilings

 Additionally she has been the recipient of countless prestigious local and national awards alike, including: the Gladys Noon Spellman Award for Excellence in Prince George’s County Government; the Prince George’s Community Foundation Civic Leadership and Woman of the Year Awards; and the National Bar Association’s (NBA) Lifetime Achievement award.

-Upon receiving the NBA award, Commissioner Baker remarked, “Betty Hewlett has been a champion for justice and worked tirelessly to improve the NBA and Prince George’s County.
+Upon receiving the NBA award, County Executive Baker remarked, “Betty Hewlett has been a champion for justice and worked tirelessly to improve the NBA and Prince George’s County.
 Her reach and impact are a reflection of her beautiful spirit and love of humanity.
 This recognition and honor epitomizes Betty’s extraordinary drive to go above and beyond the call of duty.”4

 Not surprisingly, Hewlett’s civic engagement is equally extensive, going far above and beyond her professional duties to include appointments to organizations such as the WMATA Board of Directors, Metro Development Policy Committee, Washington Region Council of Governments (COG), the National Forum of Black Public Administrators and she has even served as Chair of the Prince George’s County Census Complete Count Committee in 2000, and again in 2020.